ssato/python-anyconfig/docs/usage.rst

-If you want to keep the order of configuration items, specify ac_order=True on load or specify ac_dict to any mapping object can save the order of items such like :class:`collections.OrderedDict`.
+If you want to keep the order of configuration items, specify ac_order=True on load or specify ac_dict to any mapping object can save the order of items such like :class:`collections.OrderedDict` (or :class:`~anyconfig.compat.OrderedDict`).
 Otherwise, the order of configuration items will be lost by default.

-Please note that anyconfig.load APIs sometimes cannot keep the order of items in the original data even if ac_order=True was specified because used backend or module cannot keep that.
+Please note that anyconfig.load APIs sometimes cannot keep the order of items in the original data even if ac_order=True or ac_dict=<ordereddict> was specified because used backend or module cannot keep that.
 For example, JSON backend can keep items but current YAML backend does not due to the limitation of YAML module it using.

 Validation with and/or generate JSON Schema
 ----------------------------------------------